-Volkswagen models may be equipped with a manual gearbox or an automatic gearbox (torque converter or dual clutch gearbox).
+Volkswagen models may be equipped with a manual gearbox or an automatic gearbox.

-To prevent the vehicle from rolling away or starting off accidentally, the gear lever must first be placed in the "Neutral" (for a manual gearbox) or in the "P" position for automatic gearboxes.
+To prevent the vehicle from rolling away or moving off accidentally, the gear lever must first be placed in the "Neutral" (for a manual gearbox) or in the "P" position for automatic gearboxes, depending on the accident situation.

+- Select the correct/appropriate gear 1.

-- 1. Locate the electronic or mechanical parking brake. - 2.
-Operate the parking brake.
+- Locate parking brake 2.

+- 3. Apply the parking brake